Looking-4-Attention/AttentionMe/README.md

 With AttentionMe, you can make that a reality.
 The library focuses on preprocessing videos and images to enhance the user’s presence.
 It provides tools for:

-- People segmentation
 - Background removal
-- Dynamic zooming
+- Zoom In
-- Highlighting specific subjects
+- etc.

 Keep that in mind, this project was developed to promote teamwork and deepen our understanding of **open source software** development practices by the undergraduate students.